HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 ## 5. donate form

-- This user story is developed on branch `donate-form`.
+- This user story is developed on branch `support-us-donate-form`.
 - This branch is merged to `master` branch after completion.

 > As a user I need 2 choose buttons and vertically align with eachother at right